The following is a list of the ladybird species that I have seen in the UK.

 This species periodically becomes established in southern England and then becomes extinct again.

-It was starting to wane as my interest in ladybirds developed and I missed my opportunity as it seems to have disappeared again.
+It was starting to wane as my interest in ladybirds developed although it is probably still present in Sussex, I just have not found a reliable location yet.

 A small population exists on peatbogs in central Ireland.